Sheraff/TIL/_posts/2019-07-10-AddEventListener-options.md

 ---
 layout: post
 title:  AddEventListener third argument
-tags:   ['Javascript', 'Methods', 'Good practices', 'Performance']
+tags:   ['JavaScript', 'Methods', 'Good practices', 'Performance']
 ---

 **TL;DR** We don't often see `addEventListener()` be used with a third argument, but it allows for great preformance improvements and cleaner code.